visualengineers/sci-knowledge-base/_concepts/set-of-gestures.md

 Gestures are the input through which users interact with the interface of an display.
 But where exactly does it start and where does it end?
 Is it just a movement or maybe more?
 According to the cite from Kurtenbach and Hulteen a gesture can be defined as **movement of the body that is performed to convey meaning**.
 Meaning therefore implicitly determines the relevant components of a single gesture and sets its boundaries.

 ### Types of Gestures
-Numerous approaches exist to classify gestures.
-Semiotic gestures are the ones that have been used in HCI mostly.

 **Functional classification by Cadoz**